Fraud Awareness Events

 CHALLENGE – Could it be fake?
 It’s okay to reject, refuse or ignore requests.
 Only fraudsters will try to rush or panic you.

-PROTECT – Contact your bank immediately if you think you’ve fallen victim to a scam & report it to Action Fraud on 0300 123 2040 or at www.actionfraud.police.uk.
+PROTECT – Contact your bank right away if you think you’ve been scammed.
+Also report it to Action Fraud on 0300 123 2040 or visit www.actionfraud.police.uk.

-Because deep down, you probably already know these basic rules on how to beat financial fraud – you just need to take a deep breath and stay calm enough to remember them.
+You already know these basic rules to prevent fraud – just take a deep breath and stay calm to remember them.

 UK Finance educational material